Accessing the Router Portal

 The connected WLAN meets one of the following conditions:

-- The separated WLAN was used instead of WLAN1 or WLAN2.
+- The separate WLAN was used instead of WLAN1 or WLAN2.

 - DMZ is activated on all ports – this also includes the WLAN.